-From Renee on November 13th, 2007 in Green Remodeling
+From Dean Dowd on November 13, 2007 in Green Remodeling

 According to the California Integrated Waste Management Board, an extra million tons of waste are generated each week in the U.S. alone between Thanksgiving and New Year.
 And each year, Americans throw out enough ribbon to tie a bow around the earth.
 All this extra stuff takes energy to generate and winds up clogging landfills.
 We’re encouraging you to move away from holiday extravagance toward reducing waste and promoting simple savings measures.
 Here are some tips for greener holiday décor.